Difference Between Natural Disaster and Man-Made Disaster

 5. Biological (epidemics, animal plagues, etc.)

-Countries with low income get excessively affected by natural disasters.
+Countries with low incomes get excessively affected by natural disasters.
 Women and children are more susceptible to the after-effects of natural disasters, and millions of immensely poor people are anticipated to survive in the most hazard-prone countries in the coming years.

 The influence of these types of hazards takes the form of natural disasters in populated regions.

-Considering, when a cyclone hits a populated region taking away lives and demolishing abodes, the poor population is expected to be at the edge of losing everything as they lack in resources to start anew.
+Considering when a cyclone hits a populated region taking away lives and demolishing abodes, the poor population is expected to be at the edge of losing everything as they lack in resources to start anew.

 natural disaster